NLnetLabs/rpki-doc/source/krill/installation.rst

 Installation
 ============

+At this point in time Krill is still under heavy development, and our main focus is on functionality, rather that packaging.
+The structure of the Krill binaries, as well as configuration files, are still subject to changes.

-At this point in time, and until a basic Certificate Authority is implemented, running Krill is interesting mostly for developers.
-This means the instructions are somewhat developer centric.
-We will do proper packaging and a Docker image in the future, but for now you will need to check out the source code and compile a binary locally.
+We will have a Docker image very soon - we have a test version working.
+Other than that you will have to check out the source code and compile a binary locally.

 Getting Started
 ---------------